My Cat Is Dragging Their Butt on the Floor

 Infections

-Apart from scooting, you might also notice your female cat is trying to bite or lick her private area.
-Vulvar or vaginal infection should not be disregarded as possible originators for your cat's scooting.
-They can cause intense itching in the surrounding areas, leading to the cat dragging their butt to relieve the frustration.
+Apart from the scooting, you might also notice that your cat is trying to bite or lick the area around their butt.
+Vulvar or vaginal infection should not be disregarded as possible originators for your cat's scooting since they could cause intense itching in the surrounding areas.

 It is important to observe if the area is reddened or has some type of discharge.
-Cats suffering from infections near areas like the uterus (e.g. pyometra), may also develop other symptoms.
-These include fever, polyuria-polydipsia, depression and loss of appetite as the most common.
+Cats suffering from infections in near areas like the uterus (e.g. pyometra), may also develop other symptoms: fever, polyuria-polydipsia, depression, and loss of appetite are the most common.

 If you wish to know more about infections in cats, don't miss our article on cryptococcosis in cats.

-The feline anal glands are found on both sides of the anus and their job is to release a yellowish-brown discharge to help in the defecation process.
-Generally, this discharge is emptied during defecation, but sometimes it can be retained in the gland due to impaction.
-This might cause a lot of pain and discomfort in affected cats.
-In turn, it can also lead to them dragging their butts on the ground as a way of relieving the symptoms.
+The feline anal glands are found on both sides of the anus and their job is to release a yellowish-brownish lubricating substance to help in the defecation process.
+Generally, this discharge is emptied during the defecation process, but sometimes it can be retained.
+This might cause a lot of pain and discomfort in affected cats which could also lead to them dragging their butts on the ground as a way of diminishing the symptoms.

 Tumors

-Although tumors in the perianal are a much more common in dogs than in cats, it is still important to consider if you have noticed your cat is scooting.
+Although tumors in the vicinity of the anus are a much more common condition in dogs than in cats, it is still important to consider if you have noticed your cat is scooting.

 How to stop your cat dragging their butt

-The treatment for your cat's scooting depends on the underlying condition that causes it.
-We advise you to take your cat to a specialist that can perform a thorough physical exam and determine a specific treatment based on the results.
-It also advised paying attention to any other symptoms, strange behaviors or changes in their habits.
+The treatment for your cat's scooting depends on the underlying condition that is causing it in the first place.
+Here at AnimalWised, we advise you to take your cat to a specialist that can perform a thorough physical exam and determine a specific treatment based on the results.
+It also advised paying attention to any other symptoms, strange behaviors, or changes in their habits.

-If the cause is related to parasites, it is important to administer internal dewormers (anthelmintics) which will help in their expulsion and prevent these parasites from continuing to damage the feline's intestine.
-External dewormers prevent the appearance of fleas which dramatically reduces the chances of your cat ingesting them.
+If the cause is related to parasites, it is important to administrate internal dewormers (anthelmintics) which will help in its expulsion and prevent these parasites from continuing to damage the feline's intestine.
+External dewormers prevent the apparition of fleas which dramatically reduces the chances of your cat ingesting them.
 Both can be found at your nearest veterinary center.

 If the cause is related to allergies, you should consider changing your cat's diet and replacing the protein that commonly causes the allergic reaction.

-In the case of an anal gland impaction, these should be emptied as soon as it is detected.
+In the case of an obstruction in the anal glands, these should be emptied as soon as the obstruction is detected.
 It is usually a standard procedure that will alleviate the symptoms almost immediately.
-You might be able to do it yourself if you know how to express a cat's anal glands.

-Finally, if you suspect your cat might be suffering from tumors or from an infection, you should seek professional help immediately.
-Only a trusted veterinarian can carry out a proper diagnosis.
-Beginning treatment as soon as possible will help avoid serious health issues in the future.
+Finally, if you suspect your cat might be suffering from tumors or from an infection, you should seek professional help immediately and begin the treatment as soon as possible in order to avoid serious health issues in the future.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.